arnulfojr/aws-cdk/packages/@aws-cdk/aws-backup/README.md

 });
 ```

+You can use backup vaults to set the AWS Key Management Service (AWS KMS) encryption key that is
-You can also provide your own encryption key to encrypt your backups in the vault.
+used to encrypt backups in the backup vault and to control access to the backups in the backup vault.
+If you require different encryption keys or access policies for different groups of backups,
+you can optionally create multiple backup vaults.

 ```ts
 new backup.BackupVault(this, 'MyVault', {